mrismanaziz/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## When is a door not a door?
+When it's ajar.